espocrm/documentation/docs/extensions/project-management/projects.md

 Each Project has a Stream.
 It can be used to post information or attach files.
 Project updates are automatically posted in the Stream.

 A Project has Activities and History panels.
 Meetings, Calls, and Emails can be related to a Project.

-### Cloning

-A Project can be cloned along with its Groups and Tasks.
-Optionally, it's possible to also include:

-* Members
-* Task Owners
-* Task Assignees
-* Attachments

-The Date Start should be set in the source Project.
-When cloning, the user needs to set a new Date Start for the Project.
-Dates of cloned Tasks will be calculated based on the difference between the source and cloned Projects.

-To be able to clone a Project, the user should have *create* access to the Project scope and *edit* access to the source Project.
-To clone a Project, open the detail view and click the *Clone* action from the dropdown next to the *Edit* button.

-If you clone a Project and then decide to remove it, it won't be possible until you remove all related Tasks.

 ## Boards